It’s time to get tracking.

 Step 1: Add a GTM Container to Your Site.

-To get your Google Analytics 4 tracking to fire, you’ll need to use Google Tag Manager to add a custom tag to all pages on your site.
+To get your Google Analytics 4 tracking to fire, you’ll need to use Google Tag Manager to add a custom tag to your all pages on your site.

 Fortunately, we’ve got you covered with our downloadable GTM container.
 It contains every piece of tracking code you need to start recording events on your eCommerce site.
 You can simply download it, import it, and configure it in a few steps.